gloryodeyemi/Weather_and_Sales_Trend_Pipeline/README.md

 # Weather and Sales Trend Pipeline
-Weather and sales trend end-to-end pipeline using Snowflake

-## Overview
 This project demonstrates an end-to-end data pipeline that integrates weather data with sales trends using **Snowflake** for data storage and processing.
 The pipeline is structured into three main phases: **Ingestion, Transformation, and Delivery**.
 A **Streamlit** application is provided to visualize and analyze the processed data.

 ## Architecture